apache/arrow-cookbook/java/source/python_java.rst

         }
     }

-Java component access the data from Python and update the vector, and this is later accessed in Python component.
+The Java component performs the following actions:

+1. Receives data from the Python component.
+2. Updates the data.
+3. Exports the updated data back to Python.

+By integrating PyArrow in Python and Java components, this example demonstrates that a system can be created where data is shared and updated across both languages seamlessly.